carla-simulator/carla/Docs/adv_traffic_manager.md

 #### Stages

-__1. Localization Stage:__ for each vehicle registered to the TM, maintains a list of waypoints ahead it to follow.
-The buffer list of waypoints is not created every iteration but updated.
-The buffer is deleted though when lane changes are applied to create a new one with the corresponding trajectory.
+__1. Localization Stage:__ the TM stores a list of waypoints ahead for each vehicle to follow.
+The buffer list of waypoints is is updated each iteration and deleted when lane changes are applied, to create a new one with the corresponding trajectory.
 The amount of waypoints contained in said list varies depending on the vehicle's speed, being greater the faster it goes.
 The localization stage contains a __spacial hashing__ which summarizes the position for every car __registered to the Traffic Manager in a world grid__.
 This is a way to roughly predict possible collisions and create a list of overlapping actors for every vehicle that will be later used by the next stage.

 * __Related .cpp files:__ `LocalizationStage.cpp` and `LocalizationUtils.cpp`.